 Berryman leads a team of MTSU professors, along with colleagues from other academic institutions, who have volunteered to assist the Armed Forces Medical Examiner System in the historical, bio-archaeological and forensic analysis of the remains.

-• Dr. James Chaney, assistant professor in Global Studies, and master’s student Lisa Graves discussed human trafficking in Tennessee.
+• Dr. James Chaney, assistant professor in the Department of Global Studies and Human Geography, and master’s degree student Lisa Graves discussed human trafficking in Tennessee.

 Graves organized an event at MTSU in April that brought together several nonprofits that focus on eradicating trafficking in Tennessee and in South Asia.
 Chaney teaches graduate and undergraduate courses on human trafficking and applies “an experiential approach” that requires students to engage with different nonprofits and agencies such as the TBI.